 Insurance for your Thailand trip

 Travel insurance will cover you for theft, medical expenses, cancellation, and more.
-Heymondo offers great coverage, COVID-19 included, zero deductibles, and an app with 24/7 assistance & doctor chat.
+Heymondo offers great coverage, no excess or deductibles, and an app with 24/7 assistance & doctor chat.

 Be especially careful driving motorbikes or scooters.
 Many backpackers do this for the first time in Thailand because bike rentals often don’t even check your license or ability to drive.
 But if you happen to slide or crash, the asphalt will just rip your skin off like a potato peeler — or worse.
 Scooter accidents are sadly way too common in Thailand so this is a genuine safety issue to consider.

 One of the wonderful things about Thailand is that it’s highly safe in a societal sense.
 So long as you travel responsibly, you can pretty much go anywhere and just go with the flow, even if you’re traveling alone.

 I recommend getting some travel insurance before you go as this will cover you financially and provides support in the case of theft, medical emergency, or other situations.